Teemu Pulkkinen: Professional

 Having been left exposed by the Coyotes at the 2017 NHL Expansion Draft, Pulkkinen was selected by the Vegas Golden Knights on 21 June 2017.
 As a restricted free agent, Pulkkinen agreed to a one-year, $700,000 contract with the Golden Knights on 6 July 2017.
 He was assigned by Vegas to AHL affiliate, the Chicago Wolves, for the duration of the 2017–18 season.
 He continued his offensive dominance at the AHL level in scoring a personal high of 65 points in 75 games.

 As a restricted free agent from the Golden Knights, Pulkkinen opted to pause his North American career in agreeing to a one-year contract with Belarusian club, HC Dinamo Minsk of the KHL on July 18, 2018.

 On August 5, 2019, Pulkkinen was offered a PTO contract through September 8 by Lausanne HC of the National League (NL).
 Lausanne HC decided to end his try-out on August 29, 2019, allowing him to return to HC Dinamo Minsk of the KHL.

 In the midst of his final year under contract in the 2020–21 season, Pulkkinen added 9 goals and 14 points in 22 appearances before he was traded to Lokomotiv Yaroslavl in exchange for Magnus Pääjärvi on 30 November 2020.

 At the conclusion of his contract with Lokomotiv, Pulkkinen signed on the opening day of free agency, agreeing to a two-year contract with Traktor Chelyabinsk on 1 May 2021.
 Following the 2022 Russian invasion of Ukraine, he decided to participate in the 2021-22 KHL postseason, despite the exit of the majority of Finnish players and two of the KHL's non-Russia-based teams.

+Following two seasons with Traktor Chelyabinsk, Pulkkinen remained a free agent leading into the 2023–24 season.
+On 29 September 2023, Pulkkinen was signed to a one-year contract with Chinese based KHL club, Kunlun Red Star.

+On August 28, 2024, Pulkkinen signed as a free agent with the Schwenninger Wild Wings of the German Ice Hockey League (DEL).
+He recorded 11 points in 22 games before the two parties agreed to terminate his contract mutually.

+On December 16, 2024, Pulkkinen signed a contract to play the remainder of the 2024-25 season with HK Poprad of the Slovak Extraliga.

+On August 1, 2025 Pulkkinen signed a 1-year contract with Kiekko-Vantaa, a team playing in the Finnish Mestis league.